Skip to main content

 • Network isolation: Private VPC with no public database access

-• Monitoring: Continuous security monitoring and regular penetration testing
+• Monitoring: Continuous security monitoring and annual third-party penetration testing

 • Incident response: Defined response procedures with rapid notification